BAE Systems to buy U.S. cyber security firm SilverSky for $232.5 million

-LONDON BAE Systems (BAES.L), Europe's largest defence firm, said it would buy U.S.-based company SilverSky in a $232.5 million (143.83 million pounds) deal to boost its exposure to the commercial cyber security market.
+LONDON BAE Systems (BAES.L), Europe's largest defence firm, said it would buy U.S.-based company SilverSky in a $232.5 million deal to boost its exposure to the commercial cyber security market.

 BAE Systems said in a statement on Tuesday that the acquisition, which it will fund from existing cash resources, will be accretive to earnings in the third year following closing.